task4233/dl/README.md

 **dl** is developed to resolve their problems.

-Moreover, **dl provides utility logging functions which focus on debugging**
+Moreover, **dl provides utility logging functions which focus on debugging**.

 ## Features
 - **Logging package for debug in Go**